 AsNoTracking

-The AsNoTracking feature applies this method to the resulting query executed by EF6 or EF Core.
+The AsNoTracking feature applies this method to the query executed by EF6 or EF Core.

 {